Samizo-AITL/aitl-controller-a-type/docs/b_type/Evaluation_Results.md

 ---

-## 6. Re-Evaluation Plan (Future Work)

-B-Type evaluation will be extended in the following directions:

-1. **Threshold sensitivity analysis**
-   - How conservative can guards be relaxed safely?

-2. **Plant diversity**
-   - Thermal systems
-   - Fluid level control
-   - Structural damping systems

-3. **LLM-assisted design-time optimization**
-   - Threshold tuning
-   - FSM structure simplification

-These will be documented as **separate evaluation reports**, not mixed with core architecture claims.

----

-## 7. Final Conclusion
+## 9. Final Conclusion

-AITL Controller B-Type successfully demonstrates:

-- Controlled adaptation
+This evaluation confirms that **AITL Controller B-Type**:

-- Explicit reliability enforcement
+- Enforces explicit reliability constraints
+- Allows only supervised, bounded adaptation
-- Safe degradation handling under aging
+- Handles aging-induced degradation safely

 In summary:

 > **A-Type proves that adaptation is possible.**
 > **B-Type proves that adaptation must be constrained.**

-This evaluation confirms that B-Type fulfills its intended role
+B-Type fulfills its intended role as a
-as a **deployment-oriented reliability-first adaptive control architecture**.
+**deployment-oriented, reliability-first adaptive control architecture**.

 ---